suguruwataru/alpha-gamma/README.md

 monitor emit light calculated from its data using a function given by sRGB.

-If you render to a GPU texture that is shown on screen, the data put into it will be assumed to be in sRGB format.
-Also your choice of texture format (like whether its `rgba8uorm` or `rgba8unorm-srgb`) does not affect this.
+If you render to a GPU texture that is shown on screen, the data put into it will be assumed to be in sRGB values.
+Also your choice of texture format (like whether its `rgba8unorm` or `rgba8unorm-srgb`) does not affect this.
 They only affect the data you read/write with the texture in your shader.
 Generally you want to use a `-srgb` texture and write [linear sRGB](#linear-srgb-colorspace) data to it in shaders.